 previous page back to table of contents next page

 IV.2.d.ii.
 Photometric zero point stability

-The stability of the W1 and W2 photometric calibration throughout the NEOWISE survey is illustrated in Figure 3, which shows the trimmed average [NEOWISE-AllWISE] photometric residuals for all high SNR sources in each scan plotted as a function of time.
-The sense of this diagram is that larger residual values indicate lower sensitivity or system throughput.
+The stability of the W1 and W2 photometric calibration throughout the NEOWISE survey is illustrated in Figure 3, which shows the (10%) trimmed mean [NEOWISE-AllWISE] photometric remainders for all high SNR sources (with w[1,2]mpro between 8 and 10 mag) in each scan shown as a function of time.
+The sense of this diagram is that larger remainder values indicate lower sensitivity or system throughput.
 The vertical red lines in Figure 3 denote times at which adjustments were made to the photometric ZPs.
 The adjustment that was made on MJD=57000 (scan 55174b) is now known to have been slightly incorrect.
-As a result, the W2 residuals in the interval 57000<MJD<57071 (scans 55174b to 57333a) are offset from the regular seasonal variations.
+As a result, the W2 remainders in the interval 57000<MJD<57071 (scans 55174b to 57333a) are offset from the regular seasonal variations.

-Figure 3 - W1 and W2 average [NEOWISE-AllWISE] photometric residuals plotted as a function of time (MJD).
+Figure 3 - W1 and W2 average [NEOWISE-AllWISE] photometric remainders shown as a function of time (MJD).
 The red vertical lines indicate times when adjustments were made to the photometric ZPs points.
+The data behind this figure can be found in Table 2 (.tbl file, 14.6 MB).

-The W2 residuals in Figure 3 exhibit both a systemic rise of ~0.01 mag over the duration of the survey, and a significant seasonal variation that rises to over 0.02 mag later in the survey.
-The seasonal variations track the behavior of the focal plane (BSA) temperatures that are shown in Figure 11 of I.2.c.iii.
-As the temperatures rise around the summer and to lesser extent winter solstices, the [NEOWISE-AllWISE] residuals increase, indicating that the W2 throughput decreases with increasing temperature.
-The overall RMS of the W2 residuals is 0.0061 mag, but the measured flux value for a given object can vary by up to 0.025 mags depending on precisely when it takes place.
+The W2 remainders shown in Figure 3 exhibit both a systemic rise of ~0.01 mag over the duration of the survey, and a significant seasonal variation that rose generally to ~0.034 mag later in the survey.
+The seasonal variations tracked the behavior of the focal plane (BSA) temperatures that are shown in Figure 11 of I.2.c.iii.
+As the temperatures rose around the summer and to lesser extent winter solstices, the [NEOWISE-AllWISE] remainders increased, indicating that the W2 throughput decreased with increasing temperature.
+The overall RMS of the W2 remainders were generally 0.0061 mag, but throughout much of the survey the measured flux value for a given object can vary by up to 0.025 mags, depending on precisely when the observations took place.

+previous page back to table of contents next page